 A Rose for Emily by William Faulkner is a fascinating short story about the Antebellum South after the Civil War.
 The story follows the life of Emily Grierson, a woman from high society who refuses and is unable to change her ways.
-The changing south, isolation, death, progress, and gossip are some of the main A Rose for Emily themes our essay service professionals often deal with.
+The changing south, isolation, death, progress, and gossip are some of the main A Rose for Emily themes our online paper writing service professionals often deal with.
 Let’s learn about these themes in more detail.

 The story takes place very soon after the Civil War, during a time when many things that were taken for granted are changing.
 Emily along with a few people from the upper social class represent the old traditions, which is why many of the townspeople still give them respect and status.
 During this time of change, holding on to some of the old traditions is comforting.